nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Don't worry!
 The guide is written in such a way that you can find what you are looking for easily.

-There may be new words and phrases used in the guide that you may have never seen or heard of before, but do not worry!
-Our team has made sure all the harder words and phrases will be in blue, [like this]()!
+There may be new words and phrases used in the guide that you may have never seen or heard of before.
+To alleviate your concerns, our team has made sure all the harder words and phrases will be in blue, [like this]()!
 What this means is that if you click on them, it will lead you to a mini-dictionary of words at the bottom of the guide, called a [glossary](#glossary).
 These blue phrases are also known as [*hyperlinks*](#glossary).
-You can check out what it means in the glossary by clicking on it!
+You can check out what it means in the glossary by clicking on it.

-Click
-on the [*hyperlinks*](#glossary) listed in the [Table of Contents](#table-of-contents) below to jump to the particular section that you want to know more about.
+Additionally, *[these italicized hyperlinks](#glossary)* will bring you to the glossary at the bottom of the guide, while [non-italicized hyperlinks]() like these will bring you to the relevant sections of the guide.

 If you cannot find what you are looking for, you may **call us at 9123 4567** so that we can help you as soon as possible.